Tesla Model 3 Ultimate Buyers Guide

 History of changes

-The Model 3 had a soft facelift in 2021 and a further significant update in 2023.
+The Model 3 had a soft facelift in 2021 and a further significant update in 2023, we have a buyers guide for the highland model if this interests you.

 The 2021 model year included a number of fairly substantial technical changes plus the notable change to the car window trim: